Praxitelis Vouros

-Praxitelis Vouros (Πραξιτέλης Βούρος; born 5 May 1995) is a Greek professional footballer who plays as a centre-back for Cypriot First Division club Apollon Limassol.
+Praxitelis Vouros (Πραξιτέλης Βούρος; born 5 May 1995) is a Greek professional footballer who plays as a centre-back for Super League club Iraklis.

 Club career

 On 29 August 2017, Cypriot champions APOEL signed Greek defender on a 3-year contract for an undisclosed fee.
 With the acquisition of Praxitelis Vouros, APOEL keeps the Greek element in his roster and bets on the skills of the 22-year-old footballer.
 APOEL coach Georgios Donis immediately asked the acquisition of the young defender as he solved his contract with Greek champions Olympiacos.
 The 22-year old defender had been a member of Greek champions Olympiacos for the past four seasons, having only four substitute appearances in those years for the Greek championship.
 On 25 July 2018, he renewed his contract to the summer of 2022 with APOEL.

 On 1 August 2020, Vouros joined OFI on a three-year contract.
 On 20 September 2021, he scored his first professional goal, in the delays of a 3–3 home draw, after a three-goal lead from rivals AEK Athens in an astonishing comeback from his club OFI.